Jean Prouvé (1901–1984) was a twentieth-century pioneer in the innovative production of furniture and architecture.

 The originality of his different periods is repeatedly rediscovered, from the first items for the University dormitory in Nancy in 1932 through those for a similar facility in Antony in 1954; the furniture for Africa; and the knockdown postwar schools and "little architecture machines" of the sixties.

-The Prouvé blend of avant-garde spirit and humanist concerns has lost none of its relevance.
 He filled numerous orders such as the University of Nancy in 1932 and the furniture for the cafeteria des Arts et Métiers, Cité Internationale Universitaire Paris in 1950.
 Working with the best architects, Jean Prouvé left his stamp on many famous examples of twentieth-century building, most of which are now classified historic monuments.